TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-perf-how-to.md

             "id": "problem_description",
             "order": 1000,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please provide additional context for the topic of interest or the facing problem ", "required": true,
+            "displayLabel": "Provide additional context for the topic of interest or the problem you're facing", "required": true,
             "useAsAdditionalDetails": true,
             "watermarkText": "If available, please attach any relevant screenshots or URL referenced"